jsta/Field-to-Model/docs/source/tem_ee3_warming.rst

    ./model_examples/TEM/modify_air_temperature.py \
    --input-file inputdata/cru-ts40_ar5_rcp85_ncar-ccsm4_toolik_field_station_10x10_warming_2.6C_JJAS_2019/transient-scenario-climate.nc \
-   --years 2019 \
    --months 6 7 8 9 \
    --years 2019 \
    --deviation 2.6

-As you will see in the statements that are printed out from this scritp it will actually create an new file alongside the existing one.
+As you will see in the statements that are printed out from this script it will actually create an new file alongside the existing one.
 Here we throw out the original file and rename the modified version to clean things up.